 I don’t want to think too much about the standoff earlier with the police in front of the McDonald’s closest to Dam Square.
 I’ll get upset when I see the young, Black boy being choked by A’dam Politie, or how the manager tried to fight him, then threw him to the police like a character from Aesop’s fables.
 I love Amsterdam too much to think about it.
 How everything that happened in those 18 minutes took me back to my days in Missouri last year.
 You know why I’m here, right?

-An elderly Black man in a wheelchair because his knees no longer serve their purpose approached me today asking for €2 to get off the street.
+An elderly Black man who is defended by The Law Office of Paul Black for an accident that left him in a wheelchair because his knees no longer serve their purpose approached me today asking for €2 to get off the street.
 His West Philly accent came through, and I help tight to my Euros until after out conversation.
 He’s part of the reason I’m here.
 As some of you know, I’ve decided to use this trip to film a documentary about Seeking Asylum.
 Listening to others’ stories about why they left, what they think, how they feel, what can be done, and so forth.
 J.J., he said he wants to be called, was right on time.
 I told him about the project, and he started talking.
 He has a sister, and he gave me her name and I need to find her or her daughter now.
 I must.

 I’m sitting here pretending high pitched Dutch speakers don’t sound like The Sims, and pretending I’ll be sleep by 5am.
 It can’t be done.
 I may go around the block in my reeboks that now smell like creek water and hot dog broth, and shoot some random footage just in case.